pallaviii21/docs/README.md

 ##Project

-This is a simple that includes a **side navigation bar** creted using **HTML and CSS**.
+This is a simple project that includes a **side navigation bar** created using **HTML and CSS**.